Finding the Best Places to Retire Since 2006!

 Cons: The city issues a number heat advisories every year.

 Notes: Some people say that Mesquite attracts people who cannot afford Scottsdale but who want a desert retirement.
 Summer heat can be intense, and many locals leave town from June through August.
 Despite being a gambling town, Mesquite has a large Church of Jesus Christ of Latter Day Saints population.
-It is also racially diverse.

 Recommended as a Retirement Spot?
 Yes